-Taylor is an acoustic guitar manufacturing pioneer and the quality and sound are present!
-We had fun with this guitar, its big balanced sound and options make it very versatile and its very hard to put down!
+Taylor is an acoustic guitar manufacturing pioneer.
+The quality and sound are present!
+We had fun with this guitar, its big balanced sound and options make it very versatile, and it’s very hard to put down!

 The Hawaiian Koa wood and grand auditorium body are a great combo.
-Taylor really created a great acoustic and we highly recommend it for anyone looking to upgrade from a cheaper guitar or even those that have years of experience looking for a back up acoustic.
-You will recognize the Taylor quality in both sound and feel!
+Taylor really created a great acoustic.
+We highly recommend it for anyone looking to upgrade from a cheaper guitar.
+Or even those that have years of experience looking for a backup acoustic.
+You will recognize the Taylor quality in both sounds and feel!